m23project/cloudstack-php-client/README.md

 Generate with the CloudStack client generator [qpleple/cloudstack-client-generator](https://github.com/qpleple/cloudstack-client-generator), others languages are available.
 Check out this project to know more about it.

+Changes to the original:
+	* Uses PHP's curl instead of PECL HttpRequest
+	* Replaced each 4 whitespaces by a tabulator

 Examples
 --------